 Molise has a very varied cuisine.
 Among the most important products are olives, from which an excellent oil is produced, and wheat, which made bread and pasta of this region famous all over the world (fusilli were born here).
 The most famous bread is that of Venafro, which has also obtained international recognition.

 The production of cold cuts and cheeses is also important.
 Absolutely to taste the caciocavallo of Agnone, a cow’s milk cheese whose sweet taste fades into spicy as it ages; Pietracatella cheese, made from a mix of cow’s, sheep’s and goat’s milk and aged in tuff caves dug under the houses of the historic center of the town of the same name, and Capracotta pecorino.

 Among the cured meats, the soppressata, the capocollo and the ‘ntriglio, sausage seasoned with salt, pepper, chilli and garlic should be tasted.

 Molise is also an area of the highly prized white truffle, which grows in the mountains of the provinces of Campobasso and Isernia: it is estimated that 60% of the truffle production in Italy comes from here.

 The coastal menu is different, which of course is based on fish.
 For the Termoli brodetto, at least eight types of fish are used.

-Among the desserts we remind the cancelle, similar to waffles, but with the addition of fennel seeds; the piccillati, cooked in the oven stuffed with black cherry; and the pigna, similar to panettone but lighter, traditionally prepared for Easter.
+Among the desserts, we remember the cancelle, similar to waffles, but with the addition of fennel seeds; the piccillati, cooked in the oven stuffed with black cherry; and the pigna, similar to panettone but lighter, traditionally prepared for Easter.

-Among the wines, the Biferno DOC, produced in the Campobasso territory in the white, red and rosé types, should be mentioned.
+The Biferno DOC, produced in the Campobasso territory in the white, red, and rosé types, should be mentioned among the wines.